 - The Seton Keough High School (Southwest Baltimore)

 Several other Archdiocesan and Independent Catholic schools in Baltimore City also enroll PIE scholarship recipients.
 Over the course of 18 years, the PIE program has awarded over 23,500 scholarships worth an estimated $25,000,000.
-PIE scholars have 95% attendance rate and an 8th grade graduation rate that averages over 96%.
+PIE scholars have a 95% attendance rate and an 8th grade graduation rate that averages over 96%.
 PIE scholars who graduate from high school have a 83% likelihood of enrolling in a 2 or 4-year college or university.
 If you are a parent of a student and want information about this program, please contact a school directly.
-If you would like to learn more about how you can support our efforts, please contact Matt Anthony, Director of Partners In Excellence, at 410-625-8452.

 Archdiocesan School Fund